danachen/danachen.github.io/_posts/2020-05-01-sinatra-one.md

 After multiple attempts, I want to finally try to chronicle the process of Sinatra development for a newbie, and the myriad of issues that one comes across, and the attempts to debug and work through those issues.

 ## The first project: A contact tracking app

+### What the app should do:
+This is the most basic of the CRUD app, and we aren't doing anything fancy with the first one.
+The app should provide the interface to input and display the following information:
+- A unique identifier for each contact name (not visible to the user)
+- Contact name
+- Contact address
+- Contact postal address
+- Contact phone
+- Contact email
+- Time of contact added